Finchley Central tube station: Services

 Finchley Central station is on the Northern line in London fare zone 4.
 It is on the High Barnet branch between West Finchley to the north and East Finchley to the south.
 It is also on a single-track branch to Mill Hill East.

 Train frequencies vary throughout the day, but generally operate every 3–7 minutes between 05:44 and 01:05 northbound to High Barnet and 05:31 and 01:15 southbound to Kennington (via Charing Cross) or Morden (via Bank).
 Trains to Mill Hill East operate between 05:16 and 01:06 (except for peak hours and after 23.00 all trains operate as a shuttle between Finchley Central and Mill Hill East).
 (Note: Northern line trains consist of 1995 stock EMUs; calling at all stations.)

-Connections

-London Bus routes 13, 125, 143, 326, 382 and 460, night route N20, superloop route SL10, and school routes 626 and 683 serve the station.